 Landlord shall cause the Shopping Center to be operated in a manner which is consistent with the quality and character of the Shopping Center as determined in Landlord's sole and absolute discretion.
 Tenant shall pay to Landlord its proportionate share of all costs and expenses of every kind and nature (collectively, "Operating Expenses") paid or incurred by Landlord in connection with the maintenance, repair, replacement, operation, administration, protection, lighting and policing of the Common Area and the Shopping Center in the manner set forth in Section 19.
-To avoid duplication, such Operating Expenses shall not include the costs of Building Expenses; however, such Operating Expenses shall include, but not be limited to, the following: (i) total costs to maintain, repair, replace, clean and operate all portions of the Common Area (including, without limitation, sidewalks, parking areas, striping, bumpers, alleys, driving lanes and ways, any equipment supplying music to the Common Area, landscaping, lighting, signs (whether or not located in the Shopping Center), walls, fences, electrical, plumbing and other utilities servicing any Buildings and/or the Common Area and/or any signs or other portions thereof); (ii) total costs (including, without limitation, wages, salaries, worker's compensation insurance premiums, employment taxes and fringe benefits) of all persons engaged in the operation, administration, maintenance, repair, replacement and security of the Shopping Center (including, without limitation, those persons working in the on-site property management office, if any); (iii) license, permit and inspection fees and costs required or desirable in connection with the operation of the Shopping Center; (iv) auditors', accountants' and attorneys' fees and costs related to the operation, maintenance, repair and replacement of the Shopping Center and/or the accounting therefor and/or recovery of the costs thereof; (v) the cost of supplies, uniforms, equipment, tools and materials used or necessary in connection with the operation, security, maintenance, repair and replacement of the Shopping Center; (vi) the remediation of Hazardous Materials (and the repair and restoration of damage caused thereby), the contamination of which was not solely caused by Landlord and the remediation of which is not Tenant’s responsibility under Section 43 hereof; (vii) the cost of energy, water and other utilities (including, without limitation, the charges for utilities provided by Landlord under Section 13 hereof) and the cost to remove trash and refuse; (viii) the cost of energy and water conservation efforts; (ix) depreciation of maintenance equipment used in the operation, maintenance and repair of the Shopping Center; (x) reasonable reserves for Operating Expenses and Building Expenses; and (xi) such other costs and expenses which are incurred or paid by other landlords for the purpose of operating, maintaining, repairing, replacing, securing or otherwise dealing with similar shopping centers in the county in which the Shopping Center is located.
+To avoid duplication, such Operating Expenses shall not include the costs of Building Expenses; however, such Operating Expenses shall include, but not be limited to, the following: (i) total costs to maintain, repair, replace, clean and operate all portions of the Common Area (including, without limitation, sidewalks, parking areas, striping, bumpers, alleys, driving lanes and ways, any equipment supplying music to the Common Area, landscaping, lighting, signs (whether or not located in the Shopping Center), walls, fences, electrical, plumbing and other utilities servicing any Buildings and/or the Common Area and/or any signs or other portions thereof); (ii) total costs (including, without limitation, wages, salaries, worker's compensation insurance premiums, employment taxes and fringe benefits) of all persons engaged in the operation, administration, maintenance, repair, replacement and security of the Shopping Center (including, without limitation, those persons working in the on-site property management office, if any); (iii) license, permit and inspection fees and costs required or desirable in connection with the operation of the Shopping Center; (iv) auditors', accountants' and attorneys' fees and costs related to the operation, maintenance, repair and replacement of the Shopping Center and/or the accounting therefor and/or recovery of the costs thereof; (v) the cost of supplies, uniforms, equipment, tools and materials used or necessary in connection with the operation, security, maintenance, repair and replacement of the Shopping Center; (vi) the remediation of Hazardous Materials (and the repair and restoration of damage caused thereby), the contamination of which was not solely caused by Landlord and the remediation of which is not Tenant’s responsibility under Section 43 hereof; (vii) the cost of energy, water and other utilities (including, without limitation, the charges for utilities provided by Landlord under Section 13 hereof) and the cost to remove trash and refuse; (viii) the cost of energy and water conservation efforts; (ix) depreciation of maintenance equipment used in the operation, maintenance and repair of the Shopping Center; (x) reasonable reserves for Operating Expenses and Building Expenses; and (xi) such other costs and expenses which are incurred or paid by other landlords for the purpose of operating, maintaining, repairing, replacing, securing or otherwise dealing with similar shopping centers in the county in which the Shopping Center is located including management fees.

 Tenant's obligations set forth in this Section 17 form a material part of the consideration for this Lease, and Tenant hereby waives all rights to make repairs at the expense of Landlord as provided by any Laws now or hereafter in effect, including, but not limited to, California Civil Code Sections 1941 and 1942.